mfernest/SEBC/Partner Bootcamp  - Certify.md

 We will address you as experienced field technicians who:

-* Attended Cloudera's Hadoop for Administrators Course
+* Have attended Cloudera's Hadoop for Administrators Course
 * Have installed CDH on multi-node clusters before
-* Can complete labs without step-by-step directions
+* Can complete labs by objective: few step-by-step directions
-* Read and write shell scripts all the time
+* Can read and write shell scripts
-* Are self-motivated; you can read/apply documented processes with little guidance
+* Can follow public-facing documentation with little additional guidance

 ---
 <div style="page-break-after: always;"></div>